MassimilianoBiancucci/OOP-project/README.md

     - **Conditional operators** </br>
-        The last one are the `conditional operators`, and can be used only on numeric values like metrics and on dates, so they can't be used only with strings.
-The usage if these operators with string values will throw an exception.
-Another exception will be raised even if these operators are applied to string fields.
+        The last one are the `conditional operators`, and can be used only on numeric values like metrics and on dates and timetables, so they can't be used only with strings.
+The usage if these operators with general string values will throw an exception.
+Another exception will be raised even if these operators are applied to string fields like `text`.
         <table style="width:100%" border="2" bordercolor = "#fffff">
         <tbody>
         <tr>